api3dao/vitepress-docs/docs/explore/dapis/what-are-dapis.md

 # {{$frontmatter.title}}

-A dAPI is the interface that smart contracts connect to access data feed services through.
-Through dAPIs smart contracts connect to continuously updated streams of off-chain data, such as the latest cryptocurrency, forex, stock and commodity prices.
+A dAPI is a standardized interface that smart contracts can use to access data feed services, that are continuously updated.
+These can range from the latest cryptocurrency, forex, stock or commodity prices.

 <!--They can power various decentralized applications such as DeFi